oiwn/tui-screen-savers-rs/README.md

 - 🐦 **Boids**: Witness the emergent flocking behavior of these simulated birds
 - 🧊 **3D Cube**: Renders a rotating 3D cube using terminal graphics with braille patterns for higher resolution.
 - 🦀 **Crab**: Animated crabs walking across your screen, interacting with each other and the environment.
+- - 🍩 **Rotating Donut**: A mesmerizing rotating donut rendered in the terminal

 ## 🚀 Installation